Requirements to Study Medicine in the UK

 In addition to your academic qualifications, you will also need to pass the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).
 These tests assess your cognitive and problem-solving skills, as well as your ability to handle the demands of a medical degree.
 You should aim to score well on these tests to increase your chances of getting accepted to a medical school.

-Related Article: Study Medicine in UK for Indian Students
+Related Article: Study Pharmacy in UK for International Students

 Language Proficiency